KevinCoble/AIToolbox/README.md

 # AIToolbox
 A toolbox of AI modules written in Swift:  Graphs/Trees, Linear Regression, Support Vector Machines, Neural Networks, PCA, KMeans, Genetic Algorithms, MDP, Mixture of Gaussians, Logistic Regression

-This framework uses the Accelerate library to speed up computations.
+This framework uses the Accelerate library to speed up computations, except the Linux package versions.
 Written for Swift 3.0.
 Earlier versions are Swift 2.2 compatible

 SVM ported from the public domain LIBSVM repository